zilliztech/zdoc/docs/tutorials/pipelines/create-pipelines/create-piplines-gui.md

 1. Click on **Pipelines** from the navigation panel.
 Then click** + Pipeline**.

 1. Choose the type of pipeline to create.
 Click on **+ Pipeline **button in the **Deletion Pipeline **column.

     ![create-deletion-pipeline](/img/create-deletion-pipeline.png)

-1. Configure the Deletion Pipeline you wish to create.
+1. Configure the Deletion pipeline you wish to create.

     |  **Parameters**         |  **Description**                                                                                            |
     | ----------------------- | ----------------------------------------------------------------------------------------------------------- |